AleksandraSwigon/bakery/README.md

 ## Description

-My first ever website built to learn and understand html and css.
+My first ever own website built to learn and understand html and css.
 I made a navigation bar and a hamburger menu as well as a moving arrow.